vemv/claude-code/README.md

 ### Sending Commands to Claude

-Once Claude has started, you can switch the the Claude buffer and start entering prompts.
+Once Claude has started, you can switch to the Claude buffer and start entering prompts.
 Alternately, you can send prompts to Claude using the minibuffer via `claude-code-send-command` (`C-c c s`). `claude-code-send-command-with-context` (`C-c c x`) will also send the current file name and line number to Claude.
 This is useful for asking things like "what does this code do?", or "fix the bug